Trump urges House to vote quickly to end the partial government shutdown

 At the same time, House Republicans, with some allies in the Senate, are making their own demands, as they work to support Trump's clampdown on immigrants in the U.S.

-The House Freedom Caucus has insisted on fuller funding for Homeland Security while certain Republicans are pushing to include other measures, including the SAVE Act, a longshot Trump priority that would require proof of citizenship before Americans are eligible to participate in elections and vote.
+The House Freedom Caucus has insisted on fuller funding for Homeland Security while certain Republicans pushed to include the SAVE Act, a longshot Trump priority that would require proof of citizenship before Americans are eligible to participate in elections and vote.
+Critics say it would disenfranchise millions of voters.

-Johnson and GOP leaders said they would be talking with lawmakers to see what it will take to win over support.
+Late Monday, Rep. Anna Paulina Luna, R-Fla., dropped her demand to attach the voting bill to the funding package after she and Rep. Tim Burchett, R-Tenn., met with Trump at the White House.
+She posted afterward that it would be better to try to advance that bill separately through the Senate, and keep the government open.

 “Obviously the president really wants this,” Majority Leader Steve Scalise said at the Capitol.